gary-rowe/SimpleScaffolding/README.md

 technologies than you've become used to, the templates for that project will still be there and will allow you to make the necessary additions much quicker.

+By using the `profile` you can create versioned variants so that, for example, you could have a "Dropwizard Scaffolding" project that provides variants based on version 0.6.1 for Java 6 environments and 0.8.1 for Java 8 environments.
+These could be further partitioned to support, say, different Resource templates targeting different data access strategies (external database, upstream HTTP with resilient failover etc).

 ### I love this!
 How can I make a donation?

 Thank you for considering this.
 I maintain a [Bitcoin](http://bitcoin.org) donation address on [my personal blog] (http://gary-rowe.com).

 ### Releases

+#### 1.5.0

+Added support for `profile`
+Allow scaffolding templates to be stored in an arbitrary hierarchy to cover multiple targets

 #### 1.4.0